An employee engagement survey is a critical part of your employee listening strategy.

 - Equivalence - Reverse-coding the negatively worded questions for scoring assumes that agreeing to a positively worded statement = disagreeing with its negatively worded counterpart

 However, there is empirical evidence and counter-arguments that using negatively worded questions does not actually mitigate the issues of a consistently aligned positively worded question set, and in fact, introduces more errors, contaminates scores, and prevents the use of data meaningfully.

 - Challenges in Preventing Biases - Having negatively worded items does not prevent acquiescence nor ERB and introduces new errors that prevent the data from being used effectively

-- Cognitive Load & Fatigue - Survey respondents’ cognitive load may be affected by how you word the negative statements and can make the judgment process more difficult - leads to greater chance of errors due to fatigue
+- Cognitive Load & Fatigue - Survey respondents’ cognitive load may be affected by how you word the negative statements and can make the judgment process more difficult - this leads to a greater chance of errors due to fatigue

 - Inattentional Bias - Inattentional bias may not be prevented when using negatively worded questions and may even occur, especially with longer surveys